Financial Support

 All eligible students are encouraged to apply for external and internal awards.
 Additional award & scholarship information can be found on the School of Graduate Studies and Postdoctoral Affairs' website.
 Students who hold scholarships and awards may receive a top-up in addition to the minimum stipend depending on the combined value of their awards.

-To receive the minimum annual stipend, students are required to apply for four TA positions unless their supervisor agrees that the student may hold less TA positions.
-In this case, the supervisor must compensate for the reduced TA pay by correspondingly increasing their GRF contribution.
+To receive the minimum annual stipend, students are required to apply for four TA positions (usually around 220 hours for the academic year) unless their supervisor agrees that the student may hold less TA positions.
+In this case, the supervisor will compensate for the reduced TA pay by correspondingly increasing their GRF contribution.
 Students who have scholarships and awards should discuss with their supervisor about a possible reduction in TA positions.

 Applications for bursaries are also available to qualified students on the Students Awards web site.